Kavach (train protection system)

-Development of Kavach began in the year 2011 as an open architecture system.
+Development of Kavach began in 2011 as an open architecture system.
 In 2014, field trials commenced.
 First field trial experiments on passenger trains was done in February 2016.
-Subsequently, Kavach received Safety Integrity Level (SIL-4) certification in the year 2019.
+Subsequently, Kavach received Safety Integrity Level (SIL-4) certification in 2019.
 It is being promoted as one of the cheapest ATP systems available worldwide.

-The Union budget of India for the FY 2022-23 allocated funds for the rapid implementation of Kavach across 2,000 km of track, as well as sanctioning its implementation along 34,000 km track of the Golden Quadrilateral rail route, which is to be implemented by 2027-2028.
+The Union budget of India for the FY 2022-23 allocated funds for the rapid implementation of Kavach across 2,000 km of track, as well as sanctioning its implementation along 34,000 km track of the Golden Quadrilateral rail route, which is to be implemented by 2027–2028.

 Overview

 Kavach incorporates several key characteristics of the European Train Control System (ETCS) as well as the Indian Anti-Collision Device (ACD); however, ETCS is wider in its scope, since Kavach is not intended to function as a replacement for traditional Lineside signals.
 While ETCS requires a centralised trackside infrastructure, Kavach is distributed, permitting piece-meal deployments.
 Kavach is also not intended to have interoperability with other country's systems, unlike ETCS' rigorous cross-border interoperability requirements.
 These aspects make it cheaper than ETCS.

 To use Kavach, each train must be either built with compatible apparatus or to undergo a retrofit of such apparatus.
 The system consists of few core elements, out of which computer and UHF/GSM radio infrastructure (which consists of radio modems and antennas) are fitted, both at stations and onboard the locomotives; remaining are the radio-frequency identification (RFID) tags, that are placed between the running rails; and onboard the locomotives, there are RFID readers to read those RFID tags placed on the tracks along with a Brake Interface Unit (BIU) to provide Kavach, the interface to control the locomotive's braking system.

 Kavach uses many data inputs to ascertain the location and direction of the train.
 The timing data is confirmed by a GPS satellite link, while the location and direction are measured by an odometer that resets itself whenever the train passes over an RFID tag.
-Loco Pilots are provided with information through a DMI screen; an event recorder is present to retain a record of all interactions.
+Loco pilots are provided with information through a DMI screen; an event recorder is present to retain a record of all interactions.
 Specific data exchanged includes speed, direction, location, and identifiers (individual to train and tracks).
 Some of the track-fitted RFID tags are used for additional purposes, such as to communicate an upcoming signal, level crossing, or the train's entry and exit from a Kavach-covered area.